Hey guys it’s Phil from smilinggardener.com and beside me I have.

-The garlic and baking soda can work pretty well, but they don’t fix the reason the pests were there in the first place, which is lack of plant health, so be sure to try to improve that.
+The garlic can work pretty well, but it doesn’t fix the reason the pests were there in the first place, which is lack of plant health, so be sure to try to improve that.
 I always come back through with EM a day after I spray this stuff, in order to repopulate the leaf surface with the good guys.

 Phil: Now we’re talking about maintenance and harvesting of your plants.
 We just have a few quick tips.
 The first one is location.
 Make sure you put them for the most part herbs in your sunniest window and even during the warmer part of the year, if you have a balcony or if you can put them outside, that’s going to be better, more sun for them and more natural.
 So that’s going to be key for their health.
 Let’s just keep it on sunny.

 H: Make sure when you have them in that place, you’re watering them.
 So we have a video about watering but yeah, make sure you water.

 Phil: Oh yeah, you weren’t going to talk about location.
 Okay, do you want to start it again?

 H: No, it’s okay.
 You did a good job.